 I also extended these styles to our submission confirmation emails, creating modular blocks of template markup and testing them in Litmus.

-There’s still a tremendous opportunity for Digital Services to reimagine how San Franciscans interact with their city government.
+ADUs are one city government service of thousands.
+There’s still a huge opportunity for Digital Services to reimagine how San Franciscans interact with their government.
 I’m rooting for their success.